Chaco War: Aftermath

+Peace negotatiations were led by Argentina, which sought to position itself as an international leader in South America, much to the detriment of the United States, which had also attempted to mediate in the conflict.
+When the United States realized that Argentina was unwilling to help end the conflict unless they led the peace negotiations, it gave up its attempts to lead the process.

 When a ceasefire was negotiated for noon 12 June 1935, Paraguay had controlled most of the region.
 The last half-hour had a senseless shootout between the armies.
-That was recognized in a 1938 truce, signed in Buenos Aires and approved in a referendum in Paraguay by which Paraguay was awarded three-fourths of the Gran Chaco, 20000 sqmi.
+The situation on the ground was recognized in a 1938 truce, signed in Buenos Aires and approved in a referendum in Paraguay, by which Paraguay was awarded three-fourths of the Gran Chaco, 20000 sqmi.
 Bolivia was awarded navigation rights on the Paraguay and Paraná Rivers despite having been provided with such access before the conflict.
 Bolivia retained the remaining territory, which bordered Puerto Busch.

 The war cost both nations dearly.
 Bolivia lost between 56,000 and 65,000 people, 2% of its population, and Paraguay lost about 36,000, or 3% of its population.
 Paraguay captured 21,000 Bolivian soldiers and 10,000 civilians (1% of the Bolivian population); many of the captured civilians chose to remain in Paraguay after the war.
 In addition, 10,000 Bolivian troops, many of them ill-trained and ill-equipped conscripts, deserted to Argentina or injured or mutilated themselves to avoid combat.
 By the end of hostilities, Paraguay had captured 42,000 rifles, 5,000 machine guns and submachine guns, and 25 million rounds of ammunition from Bolivian forces.

 Bolivia's stunning military blunders during the Chaco War led to a mass movement, known as the Generación del Chaco, away from the traditional order, which was epitomised by the Revolutionary Nationalist Movement, which led to the Bolivian National Revolution of 1952.

 A final document to demarcate the border based on the 1938 border settlement was signed on 28 April 2009 in Buenos Aires.

 Over the succeeding 77 years, no commercial amounts of oil or gas were discovered in the portion of the Chaco awarded to Paraguay.
 However, on 26 November 2012, Paraguayan President Federico Franco announced the discovery of oil in the area of the Pirity River.
 He said that "in the name of the 30,000 Paraguayans who died in the war," the Chaco would soon be "the richest oil zone in South America" and "the area with the largest amount of oil".
 In 2014, Paraguay made its first major oil discovery in the Chaco Basin, with the discovery of light oil in the Lapacho X-1 well.

 Oil and gas resources extend also from the Villa Montes area and the portion of the Chaco awarded to Bolivia northward along the foothills of the Andes.
 Today, the fields give Bolivia the second-largest resources of natural gas in South America, after Venezuela.